As earlier and longer flu season looms, people urged to get vaccinated

 “The pros of doing it now is you’ll be doing it before we see the flu season hit and so early prevention is the best way to go for preventing the flu,” she explained.

 The Kanawha Charleston Health Department does have flu vaccines in stock now.
 The first shipment arrived last week.
 If you or your children need a vaccine you can call the Health Department for rates and information.
-The number is 304-348-8080 or you can click here.
+The number is 304-348-8080 or you can visit their website.